Cuberdon

 A cuberdon is a cone-shaped Belgian candy and a popular local delicacy in Ghent.
 In Dutch it is also known as a neus ("nose"), Gentse neus ("Ghent nose"), or neuzeke ("little nose") for its likeness to a human nose.
 In French, cuberdons are also called chapeau-de-curé and chapeau-de-prêtre (priest's hat).

-Cuberdons are traditionally made with gum arabic candy crust with a soft, raspberry-flavored inside filling.
+Cuberdons are traditionally made with gum arabic candy crust with a soft, raspberry-flavored filling.
 Their color is purple, though more recently differently colored and flavoured variants have been available as well.